GothicCowboy/GothicCowboy/README.md

+Do not harrass or bother my little sister, or you WILL be speaking to me.

-As i am an adult, please don't interact with me if you are under 15. (people who are already friends with me do not count.) no, i do NOT wish to date you, i am happily taken by @stipsl . i DO roleplay!
+As i am an adult, please don't interact with me if you are under 15.
+People i already know do not count. no, i do NOT wish to date you, i am happily taken by @stipsl . i DO roleplay!